Belief Consensus Algorithms for Fast Distributed Target Tracking in Wireless Sensor Networks: Simulation Results

-For BG, we set $a=0.49$, and $b=0.17$ found by calibration.
+For mixing parameter in BG, given by (\ref{eq:gamma}), we set $a=0.49$, and $b=0.17$ found by calibration.
 We use $N_p=500$ particles.
-The results are averaged over $N_{\mathrm{mc}}=500$ Monte Carlo (MC) runs.
-In each MC run, we generate different network, track, observations and particle seed.
+The results are averaged over $N_{R}=500$ Monte Carlo runs.
+In each run, we generate different network, track, observations and particle seed.

-We will compare five DPF methods (DPF-SBC, DPF-SBC, DPF-RG, DPF-BG, and DPF-BP).
-Moreover, as a benchmark, we show the performance of the exact approach, which corresponds to performance of CPF, NCPF and certain leader-agent DPF methods.
-We consider root-mean-square error (RMSE) in the position error $e_{\mathrm{rms}}$ as a performance metric.
-Introducing $e_{n,t,s}$ as the target positioning error (i.e., Euclidean distance between the true and estimated position of the target) at node \emph{n}, at time $t$ in simulation run $s$, we have \be {e_{\mathrm{rms}}} = \sqrt {\frac{\sum_{n,t,s} {e_{n,t,s}^2} } {N_s N_t N_{\mathrm{mc}}}}, \ee
+We will compare five DPF methods (DPF-SBC, DPF-MBC, DPF-RG, DPF-BG, and DPF-BP).
+Moreover, as a benchmark, we show the performance of the exact approach, which corresponds to performance of CPF and NCPF.
+We consider root-mean-square error (RMSE) in the position error $e_{\mathrm{rms},t}$ and $e_{\mathrm{rms}}$ as a performance metrics.
+Introducing $e_{n,t,s}$ as the target positioning error (i.e., Euclidean distance between the true and estimated position of the target) at node \emph{n}, at time $t$ in simulation run $s$, we have